-- Line 1: Enter the amount of taxable income (loss) (before net operating loss and special deductions) per federal Form 1120. - Line 2: Enter the amount of state, local and foreign government income taxes claimed as a deduction on Form 1120. - Line 3: Enter the amount of interest on obligations of states and political subdivisions thereof (other than Mississippi) received by the corporation, net of expenses. - Line 4: Enter the amount of depletion claimed on Form 1120 in excess of the cost basis of the asset on which the depletion is claimed. - Line 5: Enter the amount of any capital loss carryover claimed in computing federal taxable income.
+- Line 1: Enter the amount of taxable income (loss) (before net operating loss and special deductions) per federal Form 1120. - Line 2: Enter the amount of state, local and foreign government income taxes claimed as a deduction on Form 1120.

+and political subdivisions thereof (other than Mississippi) received by the corporation, net of expenses.

+- Line 4: Enter the amount of depletion claimed on Form 1120 in excess of the cost basis of the asset on which the depletion is claimed. - Line 5: Enter the amount of any capital loss carryover claimed in computing federal taxable income.
 Capital loss carryovers, just as net operating losses, must be computed separately for Mississippi tax purposes. - Line 6: Enter the amount of special depreciation allowance claimed for federal tax purposes.
 Federal Form 4562 must be completed twice and attached immediately after Form 83-122.

 The first submission reflects the deductions taken for federal income tax purposes.
-The second submission should be labeled "Mississippi" at the top of the form and will compute the apportionable and/or allocable depreciation deduction without taking into account any special depreciation allowance (generally line 14 of Federal Form 4562).
+The second submission should be labeled "Mississippi" at the top of the form and will compute the apportionable and/or allocable depreciation deduction according to Mississippi statutes in effect in the year the business assets were placed in service.
+Expenditures for business assets placed in service after December 31, 2022, are eligible for 100% bonus depreciation.